 A renowned music school at one of the largest universities in Tennessee.

-Every day we capitalize on the music innovation heritage of Memphis, TN.
-The School of Music has always attracted top talent and continues to cement our international reputation for excellence.
-The Rudi E. Scheidt School of Music at the University of Memphis is a comprehensive school, known for our diversity and dedication to our role as a cultural and intellectual resource for the university, the city, and the wider musical world.
-In our teaching and research, we are deeply devoted to the preservation and growth of music as an art, as a craft, as a profession, and as a treasury of human wisdom.
+We are a comprehensive music school, known for our diversity and dedication to our role as a cultural and intellectual resource for the university, the city, and the wider musical world.
+We present more performances than any other music organization in the Mid-South.
+Our teaching and research are deeply devoted to the preservation and growth of music as an art, a craft, a profession, and a treasury of human wisdom.

 What's Happening Now

 The School of Music is pleased to announce the appointment of three new faculty members: Harvey Felder, Director of Orchestral Activities; Sam Shoup, Jazz and Commercial Music; and Michael Shults, Saxophone.
 Read more about them here.

 Aaron Copland's operatic masterpiece The Tender Land tells of a 1930s farm family in the Midwest and is the story of Laurie Moss, a young girl on the eve of her high school graduation.
 Friday, April 20, 7:30 pm and Sunday, April 22, 3:00 pm in Harris Concert Hall.
 There is a pre-performance lecture about the opera 45 minutes prior to each performance.
 Purchase tickets at memphis.edu/operatix or by calling 901-678-1651.